 Miriam has been recognized with three awards from the International Association of Jewish Genealogical Societies (IAJGS) for both of her books as well as the prestigious Lifetime Achievement Award and also recognized recently with the award of Emeritus Status by the Board for Certification of Genealogists for her thirty-year ground-breaking career in genealogy.

-Bessarabia SIG leadership and members are delighted to receive this unique and historic material to share with our membership.
-It will take time for our researchers to put most of this material into our Bessarabia SIG website, kehilaLinks websites or into the
+Bessarabia RD leadership and members are delighted to receive this unique and historic material to share with our membership.
+It will take time for our researchers to put most of this material into our Bessarabia RD website, kehilaLinks websites or into the database.

 Also, Miriam has provided us with extensive inventories she has gathered from the Moldova National Archives, The ZAGS office (Ministry of Justice) in Soroki and Kishinev (local town hall records throughout Moldova) as well as photo copies of two complete books:

 - Index to Kishinev Jewish Births: 1829-1857 (approx. 10,500 total names, Russian language)

 - Bessarabia Jewish Births: 1889-1896 (approx. 14,000 total names, Russian language)

 The foregoing inventories and two books represent a massive amount of material that we will process and make available as soon as we can.
 We also received from Miriam two burial lists: